jimbeaudoin/debian-firewall/README.md

 ## Default Configuration
 The default configuration add the following protections:
- * Allow Localhost Connections
+ * Allow localhost connections
- * Allow Only Established Connections
+ * Allow only established connections
- * Drop Input Connections
+ * Drop input connections
- * Drop Forward Connections
+ * Drop forward connections

 ## Prerequisite
 Iptables should be installed by default on your system.
 You can verify your installation  with the following command: